Australia welcoming back French ambassador after sub spat

 France quickly returned its ambassador to the United States, a NATO partner.

-French Foreign Minister Jean-Yves Le Drian told a parliamentary committee: “I have now asked our ambassador to return to Canberra with two missions: to help redefine the terms of our relationship with Australia in the future, and to defend our interests in the concrete implementation of the Australian decision to end the program for future submarines.”
+Le Drian told a parliamentary committee that Ambassador Jean-Pierre Thebault would return to Canberra to help “redefine the terms” of the bilateral relationship and defend French interests in winding up the contract.

 France and its European Union partners have reacted with hostility toward Australia over its shock decision to ditch the French deal.

+When leaving Australia, an angry Thebault described the canceled contract as an “incredible, clumsy, inadequate, un-Australian situation.”

+“This has been a huge mistake, a very, very bad handling of the partnership,” Thebault said.

-Trade Minister Dan Tehan has been snubbed by French officials while in Paris this week.
+This week, Trade Minister Dan Tehan has been snubbed by French officials while in Paris.

-Negotiations on a free trade deal between Australia and the European Union that were to take place this month have been postponed until November.
+Negotiations on a free trade deal between Australia and the EU that were to take place this month have been postponed until November.
 Bernd Lange, a German lawmaker and chairman of the European Parliament’s Committee on International Trade, said questions have been raised about whether Australia can be trusted.

 Agriculture Minister David Littleproud saw the ambassador’s return as a positive sign.